rdatools/tradeoffs/docs/_pages/workflow.markdown

 These notes also assume a working directory outside the above repositories not under source control.
 I use `fileout/tradeoffs`, for example, and have a subdirectory for each state, such as `fileout/tradeoffs/NC`.

-## Extract the data, shapes, and graph for the state
+## Step 1 - Extract the data, shapes, and graph for the state

 If they are not already extracted into the `rdabase/data/` directory, preprocess the data, shapes, and contiguity graph for a state using the `rdabase/scripts/preprocess_state.py` script.